cosmicmonkeysounds/CFAT-FORMAT2025/carpet_hotel/elevator_control/README.md

 - Connect via serial
 - Convert button presses to OSC messages
 - Forward LED control messages from Processing to the Arduino
+- Discover video files in `data/` and pass them to Processing
+- Discover audio files in `data/` and pass them to SuperCollider

 That's it!
 No separate bridge script needed.
+Files are automatically discovered and passed as command-line arguments.

 ## LED Animations

 The system features automatic LED animations controlled by the Python launcher:

 ### Stable Scene Mode
-- **GREEN LED pulses gently** (50%-100% brightness using PWM)
+- **GREEN LED blinks slowly** (1 second on, 1 second off)
 - Yellow and Red LEDs are off
 - Indicates the system is ready and in a stable scene

 ### Transition Mode
 - **LEDs cycle**: RED → YELLOW → GREEN
-- Each LED lights up in sequence
+- Each LED lights up in sequence (on/off)
 - Indicates a scene transition is in progress
 - Default period: 400ms per LED